Aston Barrett Jr: One World Album

-The first single of the album, ‘One World, One Prayer’ had dropped earlier in the year, on 21 May 2020, and featured Farruko, Shaggy, Cedella Marley, and her son, Skip Marley (fresh from chart-topping hits with Katy Perry and H.E.R.)
+The first single released from the album, a song titled "One World, One Prayer" had dropped earlier in the year, on 21 May 2020, and featured Farruko, Shaggy, Cedella Marley, and her son, Skip Marley.

+Evolution (2024)

+In August 2024, The Wailers released the album Evolution under Crescent Moon Records.
+The project was produced by Grammy Award-winning producer Emilio Estefan Jr. and featured a lineup of notable reggae artists, including Mykal Rose, Marcia Griffiths, and Gramps Morgan.
+Aston Barrett Jr. played a central role in the album's creation, serving as the band's leader and primary musician.

+Evolution received critical acclaim and was nominated for Best Reggae Album at the 67th Annual Grammy Awards, marking a significant milestone in Aston Barrett Jr.'s career.
+The nomination underscored his contributions to modern reggae and his efforts in preserving and evolving the sound of The Wailers for a new generation.

 Other projects and recognitions

-Apart from his role in The Wailers.
-Aston can also be heard playing guitar, drums, bass, and organ for other artists such as Daniel Marley, Junior Reed, Julian Marley, Kwame Bediaco, Aka Beka, Jessee Royale and Reggae Force.
-He´s also a co-owner of BAD Lions Productions, who operates a studio in Pompano Beach, Florida.
+Apart from his role in The Wailers, Aston can also be heard playing guitar, drums, bass, and organ for other artists such as Daniel Marley, Junior Reed, Julian Marley, Kwame Bediaco, Aka Beka, Jessee Royale and Reggae Force.
+He is also a co-owner of BAD Lions Productions, who operates a studio in Pompano Beach, Florida.